 • Wrap Up/Review

-Every participant receives a 1700-question Practice Test Simulator that allows you to practice the exam hundreds of times.
+Every participant receives a 2000-question Practice Test Simulator that allows you to practice the exam hundreds of times.
 Additionally, your PMP®-certified Academic Adviser is available to help with any final test preparation details.
-If you choose to test on the third day, you will be ready.

 Pearson Testing administers the real PMP exam and offers the exam every day of the week except Sunday.
 To those affected by COVID-19 pandemic, Pearson allows in-home testing as well.
 Be sure to work with your adviser to determine the best day to take the actual PMP exam.
 Ideally, your exam date should be a day with minimal work/family distraction.
 In short, you can take the exam at any time post-class.
 Just be sure to do so within four weeks of class completion.